frender

 will be interpreted as an intrinsic component.

-For example, rsx!( <div id="my-div" /> )
+For example, rsx!( <div id="my-div" /> ) will be resolved to:

 #![allow(unused)] fn main() { use frender::prelude::*; use self::intrinsic_components::div::prelude::*; rsx! ( <self::intrinsic_components::div::prelude::Component id="my-div" /> ) }

-Notice the self::intrinsic_components
+Notice the self::intrinsic_components.

-This means rsx searches for intrinsic_components
+This means rsx searches for intrinsic_components module

-in the current module instead of sub module of frender
+in the current module instead of sub module of frender.

 This would allow you to import a custom intrinsic_components